Aquas Aquarium 島根県立しまね海洋館 アクアス

 Beluga whales: The stars of the show

-The icons of Aquas are the white Beluga whales, some of whom were born here.
-They perform fantastic tricks in regular shows, but you may find watching them swim from the indoor to the outdoor pool very relaxing.
+The icons of Aquas are the Beluga whales, some of whom were born here.
+They perform fantastic tricks in regular performances.

 There are also pools and tanks with four different species of penguin.
 Feeding time is popular, and in one section, you can walk underneath the pool to see them “flying” through the water.

 Behind the aquarium building is a large park with a massive adventure play area.
 For adults, there is a lovely and quiet conservatory, numerous eateries and a performance area that regularly hosts Iwami Kagura , regional style traditional plays.

 Before you leave, walk over the pedestrian bridge and spend some time enjoying the pristine, beautiful sand beach, part of the Iwami Seaside Park .